Geeksfino/finclip-agent-starterkit/README.md

 **Important**: When creating your own agent, make sure to follow the strict YAML format requirements for the `brain.md` file as specified in the [finclip-agent documentation](https://github.com/Geeksfino/finclip-agent#agent-brain).
 The file must only contain the top-level fields: `name`, `role`, `goal`, and `capabilities`.
 Any other structure will prevent the agent from starting correctly.

+## Introduction

+The primary goal of the **FinClip Agent Starter Kit** is to provide a rapid setup experience for deploying a conversational AI agent, specifically the `@finogeek/cxagent`.
+This agent comes with a ready-to-use chatbot frontend that can be easily embedded into any web page, making it ideal for applications like customer support, user engagement, virtual assistants, and more.

+This starter kit simplifies the configuration and deployment of the `@finogeek/cxagent`.
+The `cxagent` itself is part of the broader `finclip-agent` project, which is built upon the powerful and flexible `@finogeek/actgent` AI agent framework.

+Key features configured by this starter kit include:

+*   **Embeddable Chatbot UI:** A pre-built web component for easy integration.
+*   **Simplified Setup:** Scripts and configurations to get the agent running quickly.
+*   **(Optional) RAG Integration:** Connects the agent to a local knowledge base using Retrieval-Augmented Generation for more context-aware responses.
+The agent functions without RAG, relying solely on the LLM.
+*   **(Optional) NATS Conversation Streaming:** Allows agent conversation events (messages, session details) to be streamed to a NATS server for external monitoring, compliance, or analytics.
+The agent functions without NATS.

+### Optional Features: RAG and NATS

+*   **RAG (Retrieval-Augmented Generation):** If you provide a knowledge base (`kb.tar.gz`), the agent will use RAG to retrieve relevant information and incorporate it into its responses, making them more accurate and specific to your domain.
+If no knowledge base is configured, the agent will operate purely based on its underlying Large Language Model (LLM).
+*   **NATS Conversation Monitoring:** The `NatsConversationHandler` is an optional component.
+If configured (via `nats_conversation_handler.yml` and the `AGENT_NATS_URL` environment variable), it connects to a NATS server to publish conversation events.
+This is useful for external monitoring, logging, or triggering workflows. **If you don't need this, you can ignore the NATS configuration and do not need a NATS server.**

+## Features

+*   **Embeddable Web Chatbot:** Ready-to-use UI component that can be embedded in any web page.
+*   **(Optional) Knowledge Base Integration:** Powered by a local RAG model, allowing for more accurate and domain-specific responses.
+*   **FinClip Mini-Program Support:**  FinClip/WeChat Mini-Programs frontend to be easily embedded into mobile Apps (requires FinClip SDK).
+*   **Large Language Model Support:** Integrates with various LLMs for human-like conversations.
+*   **Docker Support:** Includes Dockerfiles and examples for easy deployment.
+*   **(Optional) NATS Event Streaming:** For external monitoring, compliance, and analytics.

 ## Getting Started

 **Important**: This project uses [Bun](https://bun.sh/) instead of Node.js/npm as the JavaScript runtime and package manager.